API Architecture | Teleport

 Authorization

-The client certificates signed by the Auth server will be associated with a specific user.
+The client certificates signed by the Auth Service will be associated with a specific user.
 This user will be used to authorize API requests made by the client.

 It is recommended to make a new user and role for each client.
 This makes it easier to track client actions, as well as carefully control client permissions.